Slevinski/slevinski.github.io/series/university-of-iowa/entries/immediate-lab-home/handout.md

 - grant writing becomes more credible
 - the broader Sutton SignWriting Infrastructure Initiative becomes more realistic

-This is why the lab home matters so much.
+That is why the lab home matters so much.

 It is not the end goal.